elixir-nx/xla/README.md

 See [the installation instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html) and [the cuDNN support matrix](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html) for version compatibility.
-To use precompiled XLA binaries specify a target matching your CUDA version (like `cuda111`).
+To use precompiled XLA binaries specify a target matching your CUDA version (like `cuda118`).
 When building from source it's enough to specify `cuda` as the target.

+Note that all the precompiled binaries assume glibc 2.31 or newer.

 #### `XLA_BUILD`